-Each student who is otherwise entitled to admittance to an Osceola County school shall be required to present a certificate of immunization on a Florida form, showing that the student has received inoculations for those communicable diseases for which immunization is required by the Division of Health, and Section 1003.22, Florida Statutes.
+Each student who is otherwise entitled to admittance to an Osceola County school shall be required to present a certificate of immunization on a Florida form, showing that the student has received inoculations for those communicable diseases for which immunization is required by the Division of Health, and Section 1003.22, FS.

-Students who have not received the required immunizations as stipulated by state law and who have not received a statutory exemption will be temporarily excluded from school until such immunizations have been administered.
+Students who have not received the required immunizations as stipulated by state law and who have not received a statutory exemption shall be temporarily excluded from school until such immunizations have been administered.

-(1) Required Immunizations:
+(1) Required Immunizations (Pre-Kindergarten through 12)

-- five (5) DTP's(Diphtheria-Tetanus-Pertussis) - If the fourth primary dose is on or after the fourth birthday, the fifth dose is not required.
+- five (5) DTP's (Diphtheria-Tetanus-Pertussis) - ✓ If the fourth primary dose is on or after the fourth birthday, the fifth dose is not required.
 DTaP (Diphtheria-Tetanus-Acellular Pertussis) is acceptable for one or more DTP's.
-DT (pediatric Diphtheria-Tetanus) is acceptable if Pertussis vaccine is medically contraindicated. - four (4) Polio - If the third dose is on or after the fourth birthday, the fourth dose is not required.
-IPV (Inactivated Polio Vaccine) is an acceptable alternative for one or more doses of OPV (Oral Polio Vaccine). - two (2) MMR's (Measles-Mumps-Rubella) - First dose is valid if given on or after first birthday.
-Second dose is valid if given at least one month after the first dose. - Hepatitis B Series of three - A student may enter school if the first dose has been administered prior to initial entry; or Series of two for students ages 11-15, minimum four (4) months apart with a valid expiration date. - Varicella - Two doses required for Pre-K (age 4 years of age and up) through Grade 5
+DT (pediatric Diphtheria-Tetanus) is acceptable if Pertussis vaccine is medically contraindicated. - four (4) Polio - ✓ If the third dose is on or after the fourth birthday, the fourth dose is not required.
+IPV (Inactivated Polio Vaccine) is an acceptable alternative for one or more doses of OPV (Oral Polio Vaccine). - two (2) MMR's (Measles-Mumps-Rubella) - ✓ First dose is valid if given on or after first birthday.
+Second dose is valid if given at least one month after the first dose. - Hepatitis B Series of three - ✓ A student may enter school if the first dose has been administered prior to initial entry; or series of two for students ages 11-15, minimum four (4) months apart with a valid expiration date.